jeammyb/java-protocol-buffers/README.md

 ## How to use

-Create a request to the following the URL:
+Create a request to the following URL:

 `http://localhost:8080/api/person`